Apartments for rent in South Dakota

 South Dakota has four distinct seasons, with moderate precipitation in the east and a semi-arid climate in the west.
 Summertime sees daily highs near 90 degrees all over the state, with nighttime temperatures settling in the more pleasant 60-degree range.
 The summer is also marked by severe hot, dry spells.
 Frequent, severe summer thunderstorms are common, and the area is considered to be part of Tornado Alley with an average of 30 tornadoes per year.
 Winter usually means very cold weather; January and February can often see temperatures average below 10 degrees.
 Snow, ice, and abundant space heaters are facts of life here, at least during the five-odd months of winter.

-Apartment List has released results for South Dakota from the second annual Apartment List Renter Satisfaction Survey.
-The survey, which drew on responses from over 30,000 renters, provides insight into what states and cities must do to meet the needs of the 105 million American renters nationwide.
+Apartment List has released South Dakota’s results from the third annual Apartment List Renter Satisfaction Survey.
+This survey, which drew on responses from over 45,000 renters, provides insight on what states and cities must do to meet the needs of 111 million American renters nationwide.

 Key findings in South Dakota include the following:

 - South Dakota renters gave their state an A+ overall.

 - The highest-rated categories for South Dakota were jobs and career opportunities, safety and low crime rate, commute time, and quality of local schools, which all received A+ grades.